Pistons vs. 76ers Player Props Betting Odds

-Sportsbooks have listed player props for Joel Embiid, Cade Cunningham and others when the Philadelphia 76ers visit the Detroit Pistons at Little Caesars Arena on Wednesday at 7:00 PM ET.
+Player prop bet options for Joel Embiid, Cade Cunningham and others are listed when the Philadelphia 76ers host the Detroit Pistons at Wells Fargo Center on Friday at 7:00 PM ET.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!